 Texas State University-San Marcos has a site license (faculty and staff) for the qualitative software, NVivo 10.
-To obtain a license, email Dr. Gail Ryser with the following information: your full name and title, your department, and your net ID.
+To obtain a license, email Dr. Gail Ryser with the following information: your full name and title, your department, your net ID, and whether you want MAC or Windows version.
 In order to download NVivo, you must be connected to the Texas State domain.
 Training is self-paced and consists of two pdfs, “Getting Started with NVivo 9” and “Advanced Topics NVivo 9.”
 While these pdfs were originally developed for NVivo 9, they will work for NVivo 10.
 Users will be given access to both pdfs when they request a license.
 In addition, we have included the following links to other sources for NVivo support:

 NVivo 10 Getting Started Guide